 Through these meetings, you’ll learn a lot about yourself.
 You’ll understand your behavioral patterns and alter them.
-The potential triggers will also be revealed during these sessions, helping you to avoid them post-treatment and increasing your chances for success.
+The potential alcohol use and drug use triggers will also be revealed during these sessions, helping you to avoid them post-treatment and increasing your chances for success.

 You can also review our daily schedule that details an hour by hour breakdown.

-The following is a list of therapeutic sessions you’ll likely experience while going through treatment:
+The following is a list of therapeutic sessions you’ll likely experience while going through drug rehab:

 — Individual Behavioral Therapy